 A whole range of institutions stands behind these events and initiatives, which take care of Japanese culture dissemination in Lithuania.
 For instance, the Culture Center of the Embassy of Japan in Vilnius, the Center for Asian Studies of Vytautas Magnus University in Kaunas, the Center of Asian Arts in Vilnius.
 Many initiatives are developed by private enterprises, for example, "Yukari" and Japanese Culture Home in Vilnius, Bonsai studio "Sensei" in Alytus, "Azija LT" in Kaunas, and others, which teach the Japanese language, organize events, and participate in various projects.

 (closing ceremony of Sugihara Week 2017; Azija LT archive)

-In Lithuania, many single cultural events are devoted to Japan.
+In Lithuania, many cultural events are devoted to Japan.
 They are organized by different municipalities, museums, and other cultural institutions.
-However, the big festivals are the most popular as they attract many artists from various areas and provide a platform not only to represent the aspects of Japanese culture but also to develop mutual creative projects of Lithuanian and Japanese artists.
+However, the big festivals are the most popular as they attract many artists from various areas and provide a platform not only to represent diverse aspects of Japanese culture but also to develop mutual creative projects between Lithuanian and Japanese artists.
 Several festivals preserved deep-rooted traditions and are organized more or less regularly and this makes them a phenomenon in the area of Lithuanian culture.